 It may already be known what is there, or it may have been determined that it is not necessary.

-8. Conditional evaluation
+8. Short-circuit conditional evaluation

 In the expression A and B, if A is false, then one need not look at B.